KarthikMahalingam8881/Amazon-Fake-Review-Detection-Pipeline/README.md

 # Amazon-Fake-Review-Detection-Pipeline
-This project builds a scalable and modular data pipeline to detect fake or suspicious Amazon product reviews using NLP techniques.
-The pipeline uses AWS Glue for data cleaning and Apache Airflow for orchestration.
-It processes data stored in Amazon S3 and outputs enriched sentiment insights back into S3.
+This project implements a scalable, modular data pipeline to detect fake or suspicious Amazon product reviews using NLP techniques.
+It leverages AWS Glue for ETL, Amazon S3 for storage, Docker for containerized sentiment analysis, and Apache Airflow for orchestration.

 ---